 Dentures are a restorative method of treatment designed to replace multiple missing teeth or an entire arch (top or bottom).
 Not only can they enhance your appearance, but they can also improve the way you eat and speak, granting greater oral function.

-At Bionica Dental Wellness, Dr. Holinbeck can create a dental prosthesis that is metal-free and lightweight, ensuring a comfortable fit and natural appearance.
+At Bionica Dental Wellness of Delafield, Dr. Holinbeck can create a dental prosthesis that is metal-free and lightweight, ensuring a comfortable fit and natural appearance.

 Dentures are an ideal solution if you’re simply missing a few consecutive or nonconsecutive teeth along the top or bottom row of your mouth, or if you need to replace an entire arch.
 It is beneficial if you have a strong jawbone, as this will create a firmer foundation for your restoration as well as healthy gum tissue.